rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 * **`timeout`** ( `double`, default: 0 )

-  Timeout time((in s)) of ballistic model solution.Used to judge whether bullet solver can caculate the bullet point.
+  Timeout time((in s)) of bullet solver.Used to judge whether bullet solver can caculate the bullet drop point.

 ##### Moving average filter
 _Moving average filter is used for filter the target armor center when target is spin._